 What Is a Home Equity Loan?

 A home equity loan acts as a second mortgage.
-It lets you borrow against the equity in your home and is also available to borrowers with a decent sum of equity built up.
+It lets you borrow against the equity in your home or the difference between your home value and mortgage loan balance and is also available to borrowers with a decent sum of equity built up.

 How Does a Mortgage Work?